akakakaren/NGINX-LogAnalysis-ELKRedis-tutorial/README.md

-# NGINX-LogAnalysis-ELKandRedis
+# NGINX-Log-Analysis-ELK-and-Redis
 how to build ELKR, a complete set of Nginx log analysis tool
-# Build Nginx Log Analysis Sytem Based on ELKR - Installation
+# Build Nginx Log Analysis Sytem Based on ELKR - content overview see below
+### Installation
+### Logstash and Elasticsearch
+### Data visualization based on Kibana
+### Build distributed ELK with Redis
+This project tutorial is located on [LabEx](https://labex.io/courses/4), and you can also use the virtual environment to practice this tutorial, which is highly recommended.
+Should be very helpful.

+## Lab 1 - Installation
 ## Introduction

 ### ELKR Description